 Sophos Review: Quick Expert Summary

-Sophos is a well-known cybersecurity company that provides security software for businesses — but it also provides a few antivirus packages for general consumers, promising “business-grade cybersecurity” for home use.
+Sophos is a well-known cybersecurity company that provides security software for businesses.
+However, it also provides antivirus software for general consumers, promising “business-grade cybersecurity” for home use.

 I wanted to find out whether Sophos Home Premium really is as good as advertised and whether its advanced malware scanner could actually stop all of the latest and most sophisticated malware.